Adelic toric varieties and adelic loop groups: Introduction

-where $(I,\leq)$ is a directed poset.
-Each $V_i$ is a complex algebraic variety and the bonding maps $f_{ij}, \, i\leq{j}$ are algebraic maps.
 Proalgebraic varieties play an important role in several branches of mathematics in particular in the theory of dynamical systems.
 For instance, in \cite{Gr1} M. Gromov studies the \emph{surjunctivity} of algebraic maps $f:V \to V$ (\ie regular algebraic maps which are injective are necessarily also surjective) and in \cite{Gr2}, using the inverse system

 Gromov initiated what he calls \emph{symbolic algebraic geometry} because one can study the properties of $f$ by means of the associated shift map in the inverse system \ie through symbolic dynamics.

-Examples of these profinite structures appear constantly in dynamical systems, for instance, the dyadic solenoid of Van-Danzig Vietoris is an invariant set of a diffeomorphism $f:{}\mathbb S^3\to{\mathbb S}^3$ which is the Smale--Willams expansive attractor of an Axiom A diffeomorphism of the 3-sphere.
+Examples of these profinite structures appear constantly in dynamical systems, for instance, the dyadic solenoid of Van-Danzig Vietoris is an invariant set of a diffeomorphism $f:{}\mathbb S^3\to{\mathbb S}^3$ which is the Smale--Williams expansive attractor of an Axiom A diffeomorphism of the 3-sphere.

 \emph{Riemann surface laminations} which are transversally like the Cantor set were introduced into conformal dynamics by Sullivan \cite{Su1}.
 These Riemann surface laminations play a role in the dynamics similar to the role played by Riemann surfaces in the action of Kleinian groups (\cite{Su2}, \cite{Su3}).
 The type of laminations we consider in this paper are called \emph{solenoidal manifolds} (\cite{Su4,Ve}).
-These are Hausdorff topological spaces $X$ equipped with a covering $\{U_i\}_{i\in\mathcal{I}}$ by open sets and coordinate charts $\phi_i:U_i\to{{D_i}\times{T_i}}$, where $D_i$ is homeomorphic to a domain in $\R^n$ and $T_i$ is homeomorphic to the Cantor set.
-The transition maps $\phi_i\circ{\phi_j}^{-1}=\phi_{ij}:\phi_j(U_i\cap{U_j})\to\phi_i(U_i\cap{U_j})$ required to be homeomorphisms that take plaques to plaques , \ie they are of the form:
+These are Hausdorff topological spaces $X$ equipped with a covering $\{U_i\}_{i\in\mathcal{I}}$ by open sets and coordinate charts $\phi_i:U_i\to{{D_i}\times{T_i}}$, where $D_i$ is homeomorphic to a domain in $\R^n$ and $T_i$ is homeomorphic to the Cantor set (in our case a Cantor group).
+The transition maps $\phi_i\circ{\phi_j}^{-1}=\phi_{ij}:\phi_j(U_i\cap{U_j})\to\phi_i(U_i\cap{U_j})$ are required to be homeomorphisms that take plaques to plaques, \ie they are of the form: